HadiAlmayyad/evently-v1-webapp-react/README.md

 - Last-minute notifications offer little preparation time.
 - No centralized platform exists to track past and upcoming events.

-To address these issues, we developed **Evently** – a web-based platform that streamlines event organization and participation.
-It enables organizers to create, edit, and customize events, while attendees can browse, register, and receive real-time updates.
+To address these issues, we developed **Evently** – a web-based platform that streamlines event organisation and participation.
+It enables organisers to create, edit, and customize events, while attendees can browse, register, and receive real-time updates.
 Filtering by category, location, or date enhances discoverability and engagement.

 ---